szabgab/perlmaven.com/books/perl-testing/src/test-more/moving-to-test-more.md

 * Test::More

-Test::Simple is really a very simple module.
-Its sole exported function is the "ok" function.
+[Test::Simple](https://metacpan.org/pod/Test::Simple) is really a very simple module.
+Its sole exported function is the `ok` function.

-Test::More has the same "ok" function - so it is a drop-in replacement - but it also has lots of other functions and tools:
+[Test::More](https://metacpan.org/pod/Test::More) has the same `ok` function - so it is a drop-in replacement - but it also has lots of other functions and tools:

 * `ok`
 * `is`